 General Ledger Codes (GL codes) are a great way to help your organization designate funds to specific groups or locations.
-Commonly used for organizations that run multiple programs in CampDoc or SchoolDoc, GL codes give your organization the ability to allocate funds to the appropriate programs and isolate revenue by code in financial reports.
+Commonly used for organizations that run multiple programs in CampDoc or SchoolDoc, GL codes give your organization the ability to allocate payments made by participants to the appropriate programs.

 In this article: